Flyers playoff scenarios: How Philly can still make the Stanley Cup Playoffs in 2024

 After the results of those games, the Flyers trail the Capitals and Red Wings by two points and the Penguins by one.

-The Capitals climbed to 89 points with a 2-0 blanking of the Bruins in regulation.
+The Capitals climbed to 89 points with a 1-0 blanking of the Bruins in regulatuon.
 The Red Wings also moved to 89 by rallying from a 4-2 third-period deficit to beat the Canadiens, 5-4, in overtime.
 And the Penguins went to 88 points, jumping the Flyers with a 4-2 win over the Predators.

 At 87 points, the Flyers entered Monday with an 18 percent chance to make playoffs, according to MoneyPuck.com, and a 3.5 percent chance, per Hockey-Reference.com.
 Their odds will dip heading into Tuesday.